CryptoManufaktur-io/fantom-docker/README.md

-# fantom-docker: Docker automation for Fantom RPC nodes
+# Fantom Docker: Docker automation for Fantom RPC nodes

 ## Overview

-fantom-docker follows [eth-docker](https://eth-docker.net) conventions.
+Fantom Docker follows [Eth Docker](https://ethdocker.com) conventions.
 A lot of the same basic patterns, such as for traefik access, apply.

 ## Getting Started

-For a quick start, you can install prerequisites and configure fantom-docker, as a non-root user:
+For a quick start, you can install prerequisites and configure Fantom Docker, as a non-root user:

 * `cd ~ && git clone https://github.com/CryptoManufaktur-io/fantom-docker.git && cd fantom-docker`
-* `./ethd install`
+* `./fantomd install`
 * `cp default.env .env` and adjust genesis file location.

 ## License